kLayz3/monad/README.md

 - Multithreading
   - Split entry pool into chunks, process via *worker pools*
   - Can opt into pure single-threaded for *e.g.* cluster tasks.
-- Columnar data stored in RNTuple format
+- Columnar data stored in [RNTuple](https://root.cern/doc/master/group__tutorial__ntuple.html) format

-Dependencies are ROOT 6.34+ , C++17 and [boost](https://www.boost.org/doc/user-guide/getting-started.html).
+Dependencies are C++17, ROOT 6.34+ and [boost](https://www.boost.org/doc/user-guide/getting-started.html).

+#### Installation
+Grab a hold of the project via `git clone` with the only `monad.hxx` file to be included.
+The `Makefile` in this project is just an example.

+It is also possible to only grab the header file.

 #### Short Description and minimal example.
 The main two abstracted ingredients are called *containers* and *processors*.